SIGMA: Scalable Spectral Insights for LLM Model Collapse: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{A Theoretical Framework for Collapse Detection:} We propose \sgma, a spectral analysis framework that rigorously links the decay of the Gram matrix eigenspectrum to the phenomenon of model collapse. \item \textbf{Rigorous Spectral Bounds:} We derive both deterministic and stochastic inequalities for the Gram matrix, allowing for precise estimation of representation collapse even in high-dimensional settings where exact computation is prohibitively expensive. \item \textbf{Scalable Benchmarking Metrics:} Leveraging these bounds, we introduce a set of scalable metrics that can track the ``health" of an LLM's distribution during recursive training, providing an early warning system for the onset of degenerate states. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{A Theoretical Framework for Collapse Detection:} We propose \sgma, a spectral analysis framework that rigorously links the decay of the Gram matrix eigenspectrum to the phenomenon of model collapse. \item \textbf{Rigorous Spectral Bounds:} We derive both deterministic and stochastic inequalities for the Gram matrix, allowing for precise estimation of representation collapse even in high-dimensional settings where exact computation is prohibitively expensive. \item \textbf{Scalable, Black Box-Friendly Metrics:} Leveraging these bounds, we introduce a set of scalable metrics that can track the ``health" of an LLM's distribution during recursive training, providing an early warning system for the onset of degenerate states, without the need of LLM internals. \end{itemize}